 A: The GasGas MC 450F holds its own on the dyno, making 57.37 horsepower and peaking at 9100 rpm.
 Torque is 36.51 pound-feet.
 As you would expect, it shares its dyno curve with KTM and Husqvarna in that all three have crescendo-style engines that build power steadily as they rev. Where they differ is in throttle response, with the KTM being the most responsive, the Husky second most and the GasGas third.
 Make no mistake about it, the GasGas does not feel as lively as the KTM 450SXF or as velvety smooth as the Husqvarna on the track.
 It feels weaker off the bottom and lacks punch in the midrange.
 You may find this strange, but we saw it coming.
 We never expected it to run as well as its Austrian stablemates.
 Why not?
 Three reasons.

 Q: WHAT ARE THE “WHY NOTS” OF THE GASGAS?

 A: The GasGas MC 450F could easily run just like the KTM 450SXF if the GasGas engineers had wanted it to.
 We can only assume that they didn’t want it to.
 Perhaps they felt that a little less power would make the MC 450 a kinder, gentler motocrosser.
-We can buy that reason, but we can’t live with it.
+We can buy that reasoning, but we can’t live with it.
 We did a little remedial R&D to bring the GasGas MC 450F up to snuff.

 (1) Airbox cover.
 Unlike KTM and Husqvarna, GasGas does not make an optional vented airbox cover.
 Our first experiment with the GasGas airbox was to remove the restrictive GasGas cover and replace it with a vented KTM cover.
 The color was wrong and the fit wasn’t perfect, but every test rider came back raving about how much better the power felt off the bottom and through the middle once the engine could breathe.